-The 11,000-square foot property built in 1938 was originally owned by prominent businessman Cyril S. Through the years, hostile spirits — family members who passed away there and whose energy remains — have been rumored to roam the halls terrorizing past occupants.
-Some long-time Las Vegans even claim dark rituals took place in the home’s basement during the 1970s were also verified by the home’s past owners.
+The 13,000-square foot property built in 1938 was originally owned by prominent businessman Cyril S. Through the years, hostile spirits — family members who passed away there and whose energy remains — have been rumored to roam the halls terrorizing past occupants.
+Dark rituals that took place in the home’s basement during the 1970s were also verified by the home’s past owners.
 Bagans describes his museum is “the spirits of the mansion called to him to put this paranormal puzzle together”.
 Waivers are mandatory due to the countless amounts of dark activity occurring with guests on a daily basis.

 Among the hundreds of terrifying possessions, museum-goers can even peek inside the VW death van in which Dr. Jack Kevorkian ended the suffering of terminally ill patients as well as get a close-up look at the “Propofol chair” from Michael Jackson’s death room.

 Perhaps most unsettling is the original staircase from the Indiana “Demon House,” notorious for its powerful paranormal activity before being demolished in 2014.
 The wooden banister and creaky steps from the house now stand in a dimly-lit corner, resting on a blanket of dirt from the location.
-Following its installation, a group of construction workers walked off the job and refused to come back.
+During its installation, a group of construction workers ran out of the building and refused to ever come back.